-The “Linking” panel has two tabs where you specify the relationship between the selected item and the items it is linked to:
+The Linking panel has two tabs where you specify the relationship between the selected file and the files it is linked to:

-- “What this item is linked to” – for example, a piece of artwork might contain a logotype, several photos, and some vector images.
+- “What is linked to this file” – for example, a piece of artwork might contain a logotype, several photos, and some vector images.

-- “Where this item is linked to” – for example, a logotype may have been used in a piece of artwork, several calendars, and some banner ads.
+- “Where this file is linked to” – for example, a logotype may have been used in a piece of artwork, several calendars, and some banner ads.

-The next step is to switch to the “Where this item is linked to” tab, click on the “Start Linking…” button and in the thumbnail browser, check the items you want to link to.
+The next step is to switch to the “What is linked to this file” tab, click on the “Start Linking…” button, and in the thumbnail browser, check the items you want to link to this file.

-Items with specified relationships (links) are marked with a small “link” icon in the thumbnail browser (in the bottom right-hand corner of the item thumbnail).
-Clicking on this icon reveals a small menu indicating the number of items linked to the selected file.
-Clicking the menu items opens the “Linking” panel directly from the thumbnail browser.
+Items with specified relationships (links) are marked with a small “link” icon in the thumbnail browser, located in the bottom right-hand corner of the item thumbnail.
+Clicking on this icon reveals a small menu that indicates the number of digital items linked to the selected file.
+Clicking on the menu items opens the Linking panel directly from the thumbnail browser.